lowandrew/olc_webportalv2/README.md

 - create a container called `processed-data` in your Azure storage account and put your illumina assemblies there.
 It's assumed that they're named in the format seqid.fasta

+#### Portal Machine Setup
+A copy of all your processed data needs to be on your portal machine - change the ./sequences volume mount in `docker-compose.yml` as necessary, and put all the FASTA files there in addition to the `processed-data` blob container.

 #### Making Your Env File